 More parents choose Henrico Doctors’ Hospital to have their baby than any other hospital in the area.
 Every day, some of these babies are admitted to the Neonatal Intensive Care Unit.
 We understand that it is very difficult to leave your newborn at the hospital when you are discharged after your baby’s birth.
+That’s why we offer 24/7 visitation to the NICU, our doors are never closed.
+We also offer live remote video footage of your baby with nurse assistance.
 Our team is here to make that transition as comfortable as possible for you and your family, and to keep you involved and at your baby’s side throughout their stay.

 Our Neonatal team